 Whiterun in Valheim

-Most of all, gaming became a way to connect with others.
+Most of all, gaming became a way to connect with others and escape the loneliness associated with the efforts of fighting the spread of Covid.
 In a time where no one was able to travel and meet up, meeting up online became the new normal for more people than before.
 Even people who weren’t too technically skilled before learned how to connect online IRL with ZOOM and Google Meet.
 And people who normally wouldn’t pick up a game, stepped into the world of online gaming to fight loneliness and boredom.
 While avid WOW and GuildWars players always had their ‘real’ parties and holidays in the game, people created their own festivities in newer games like Animal Crossing and Valheim during this time as well.

-If you want to virtually have a wedding in WOW, you can book a wedding official.
+Did you know that if you want to virtually have a wedding in WOW you can book a wedding official?
+How fun is that?!

 World of Warcraft Virtual Weddings | Rev Deborah Ashe (wordpress.com)